 Qutub Minar is one of the most prominent ancient structures in Delhi.
-Constructed in 1193, this stunning piece showcases beautiful architectural features paired with unmatched engineering style of that era.
+Constructed in 1193, this stunning piece showcases beautiful architectural features paired with an unmatched engineering style of that era.

 Why visit Qutub Minar